lciullo/lciullo/README.md

 * [IRC](https://github.com/lciullo/IRC) : 👥 A chat server based on the IRC protocol with basic commands, code in C++.

-* [Cub3D](https://github.com/lciullo/cub3D) : 👥🎨An implementation of raycasting, inspired by classic Doom-style graphics and method, code in C.
+* [Cub3D](https://github.com/lciullo/cub3D) : 👥 An implementation of raycasting, inspired by classic Doom-style graphics and method, code in C.

 * [Inception](https://github.com/lciullo/Inception) : 👤 A Docker infrastructure project setting up a WordPress website with NGINX, MariaDB, and PHP in separate containers.